atremblay/obsidian-math/Machine Learning/Research/Terminology/Autoregressive model.md

+---
+accronym: AR
-The Autoregressive Model, or AR model for short, relies only on past period values to predict current ones.
+definition: The Autoregressive Model relies only on past period values to predict current ones.
+---

 For example, RNN trained on predicting the next word by only considering past words.